timfulmer/bigdatahowto/README.md

  - A resource name identifying the backing store used to persist the data;
  - A user context identifying the user who owns the data;
  - A string representing a unique name for the data;
- - A string representing the name of the property to access.
+ - A string representing the name of the property within the data to access.

 There is a test deployment at `http://bigdatahowto.info/bd/`, configured with no authentication and using s3 as the backing store.
 Since there is no authentication, there are also no safe guards against random users making catastrophic changes to your data.
-It also makes it much easier to start trying stuff out :)
+It also makes it much easier to demo :)

 The resource name part of our key is provided for us as part of the BigDataFramework configuration.
 We do need to chose a context to keep our data separate from others' data.
 We'll call this one `wordoink` for fun.
-Since this key holds a sumary of the latest submission to the system, `/wordoink/latest/summary` seems like a good fit.
+Since this key holds a summary of the latest submission to the system, `/wordoink/latest/summary` seems like a good fit.

 We'll also need a div to show the results.
 We're building this demo using